willthefirst/dvd-screensaver/README.md

 # DVD Screensaver

 Inspired by the [DVD screensaver](https://www.youtube.com/watch?v=-pdVUsCqd2U) we all know and love.
-Big thanks to [@adeshar00](https://github.com/adeshar00) for helping me think through collision detection.
-Built during my time at [Recurse Center](https://www.recurse.com)

 ## Development